cloud-native-toolkit/cloud-native-toolkit-workshop/activity-1/README.md

     ```

 1. Fork application template git repo
-    - Open IBM Cloud Native Toolkit Developer Dashboard from the OpenShift Console
+    - Open Developer Dashboard from the OpenShift Console
     - Select Starter Kits
     - Select One in our case **Go Gin Microservice**
     - Click Fork